fum-cs/dl-fall-2023/_modules/week-01.md

 title: Getting Started
 ---

 This course uses various resources to teach the concepts and applications of deep learning.
 Some of those are mentioned in [About Page](about.md).
-The main text is the follwoing book:
+This course leverages a variety of resources to impart the concepts and practical applications of deep learning.
+Some of these resources are highlighted on the About Page.
+The primary reference is Deep Learning with Python, authored by François Chollet in its second edition (2021).

-Main Text
+Book
 : [Deep Learning with Python](https://fumdrive.um.ac.ir/index.php/s/tbdbtwzCkqbMoGD), by François Chollet, Second Edition, 2021
    : [Jupyter notebooks](https://github.com/fchollet/deep-learning-with-python-notebooks)